wireapp/wire-docs/src/understand/federation/api.rst

 The components expose a REST API over HTTP to be consumed by the federator.
 All the paths start with ``/federation``.
-When a federator recieves a request like this (shown as json for convinience):
+When a federator recieves a request like this (shown as JSON for convenience):

 .. code-block:: json